pabaq/CarND-Traffic-Sign-Classifier/README.md

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
 The project resources and build instructions can be found [here][Project].

-## Traffic sign classification with a convolutional neural network build with tensorflow
+## Traffic signs classification with CNN

-In this project we will train and validate several CNN architectures with the goal to classify traffic sign images using the [German Traffic Sign Dataset][Dataset].
-After the training, we will try out the best architecture on random images of traffic signs that we collected from the web.
+In this project we will train and validate several CNN architectures with the goal of classifying traffic sign images using the [German Traffic Sign Dataset][Dataset].
+Subsequently, we will try out the best architecture on random images of traffic signs that we collected from the web.

 The complete code can be found in the following modules: